Campus & Region

 Without driving far, you’ll also find quaint towns, scenic countrysides, all-season outdoor adventures and small-city shopping and culture.
 The local events scene is packed with arts events, professional sports, fairs and festivals.
 Just minutes away, you can grab a bite to eat and discover local shopping right in Clarks Summit.

-CSU partners with many local churches and nonprofit organizations, so you’ll find plenty of ways to get involved in the community and give back, practicing hands-on ministry around your collegiate home.
+CSU and BBS partner with many local churches and nonprofit organizations, so you’ll find plenty of ways to get involved in the community and give back, practicing hands-on ministry around your collegiate home.

 Many hotels and lodging options are available nearby.
 Mention that you are coming to Clarks Summit University, and you may get a special rate, depending on availability.